 The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals (SOCs).
 The Coastal North system was denied a waiver for asbestos and will be monitoring for asbestos within the 2020-2028 compliance period.
 The system monitored for asbestos in 2022, and asbestos was not detected in the drinking water.

-The system has been granted waivers for synthetic organic chemicals in the 2020 to 2022 monitoring periods and anticipates receiving one for the 2023 to 2025 monitoring period.
+The system has been granted waivers for synthetic organic chemicals in the 2023 to 2025 monitoring periods.